lhanson/cognition-caps/README.md

   diff into a History domain; something like
   {:type cap :changed-field "price" :old-value "25" :date-changed "2011-02-01"}.
   The same could apply to other items as well.
+* Map all old URLs into the new application.

 License
 =======